 |Wyoming||Constitutional provision prohibiting caps|

-As of September 2019, there are eight states where malpractice caps have been ruled unconstitutional.
-Kansas and Oklahoma joined the club in 2019.
+As of October 2021, there are nine states where malpractice caps have been ruled unconstitutional.
+Kansas and Oklahoma joined the club in 2019; Oregon in 2020).

 - Alabama: Moore v.
 Mobile Infirmary, a 1991 case involving a burn injury in which the court found that a $400,000 economic damage cap in medical negligence claims violates the equal protection guarantee afforded under the Florida Constitution.